Title-1

 From “Gifted or Not” to Talent Development: Wisconsin’s Dynamic Identification Philosophy

 DPI’s Gifted Education Toolkit and the Wisconsin Multi-Level System of Supports (WiMLSS) frame identification not as a one-time “in or out” decision but as an ongoing talent development process rooted in Gagne’s model of how abilities become talents through experience and support.
-This is one of the most sophisticated identification frameworks in the region.
+This is one of the most sophisticated identification frameworks in the country.

 What Happens When a Wisconsin District Does Not Meet Standard T